KT Muslim Solidarity in the News

 Kol Tzedek has moved our offices to 707 S. 50th St. Many of our meetings and classes will now be held in this new space and we will soon have regular office hours when you can drop by.

 This community space is wheelchair accessible but please be aware there are six steps up to the bathroom.
-For questions about accessibility, please contact firstname.lastname@example.org.
+For other questions about the office, please contact firstname.lastname@example.org.

 Kol Tzedek, a Voice for Justice, is a young and growing Reconstructionist social justice-focused synagogue in West Philadelphia.
 KT was founded in 2004 with a vision of being a neighborhood Jewish community for people who otherwise didn’t fit into synagogue life.
 We currently have 175 member households.
 We are artists, organizers, academics, parents, students, social workers, midwives, and misfits.
 We are people of all ages, genders, and races.
 We are people who ask a lot of questions.
 We are neighbors and friends who cook, sing, and care for one another.
 And we have decided to bind our lives together in sacred community.